feamster/digitakt-midi-mcp/README.md

 **Use case:** Perfect for recording sessions where you want a count-in on one track while recording melody on another.
 Also great for combining drum hits with melodic parts, or creating complex layered sequences with precise timing control.

 **Key feature:** Both track triggers and melody notes are scheduled in the same beat-based timeline, so they can overlap, interleave, and play simultaneously with perfect timing.

+**Important:** Track triggers are sent on per-track MIDI channels (Track 1 → Channel 1, Track 2 → Channel 2, etc.).
+To trigger multiple tracks simultaneously, configure your Digitakt's MIDI settings to use per-track channels instead of "Auto Channel" (see Installation section for setup instructions).

 ### play_pattern_with_multi_channel_midi
 Play patterns with MIDI notes on multiple channels simultaneously.
 Send drums to Digitakt tracks while also sending MIDI notes to multiple external instruments on different channels all synchronized together.